 Citadels

 Citadels is a modern game.
-At the lead of medieval cities, each player has to build the most beautiful quarters possibles.
+As leaders of medieval cities, players have to build the most beautiful quarters possible.
 The game ends when a player has managed to build a fixed number of quarters, generally 8.

-To be successful, strategy, ruse and bluff have to be used in order to become rich and thwart enemy's plans.
-One thing that makes the game original ammong others is its turn system.
+To be successful, strategy, ruse and bluff have to be used in order to become rich and thwart enemies' plans.
+One thing that makes the game original among others is its turn system.

 Quarters

-Cards of the game are called quarters.
-Each quarter represents a building, which a player can construct in his city.
-There exist 5 types of them:
+The cards in the game are called quarters.
+Each quarter represents a building, which a player can construct in their city.
+There are 5 types of them:

 The first four yield money when you play with the adequate character.
-Quarters of the prestige type don't make you earn any money but often give additional points or special powers that you can use at your turn.
-IF there is a power, it is in principle usable once per turn, as long as the quarter stays built; if the quarter is destroyed, the brought power is lost in the same time.
+Prestige quarters don't earn you money but often give additional points or special powers that you can use at your turn.
+If there is a power, it is usually usable once per turn, as long as the quarter stays built; if the quarter is destroyed, the power it brings is lost at the same time.

 You can read the cost and the power (if there is one) of a given card by pressing the D key when it is selected in the menus of the game.